 A local resident, James Belushi, held a concert that sold out in less than 48 hours with the proceeds going to Rebuild the Mill.
 An annual golf event was established to support the Mill and will occur for the second year this upcoming Fall.
 Just from these initial efforts and not counting the numerous in-kind donations the Butte Creek Mill Foundation has raised over $200,000.

-However, it is not just local support, The Timber Framers Guild has selected this project as their Community Building Project for 2018.
+However, it is not just local support, The Timber Framers have selected this project as their Community Building Project for 2018.
 This will mean that not only will skilled craftsmen rebuild this amazing structure, but also it will be done with historical integrity.
 We have also received commitments for in-kind donations from various local businesses, including the landscaping and both marketing and architectural professional services.